 In a small sauce pan warm one cup of wine and soak the apricots for about 15 minutes.

-Remove the apricots from the wine, reserving the wine, and coarsely chop them.
+Remove the apricots from the wine (reserve the wine) and coarsely chop them.
 Add them to a bowl and then toss with the sage and garlic.
 Season with salt and pepper and a splash of oil to bind the ingredients.

 With a long blade knife cut into the vertical center of the pork loin roast, making a nice size hole for the stuffing.
 Pierce all the way through to the other side.